Supergirl season 6: Filming

 Filming began on October 13, 2020.
 It was initially scheduled to begin after Benoist returned from maternity leave, but was later rescheduled to begin on September 28, 2020.
 However, by September 29, filming was indefinitely delayed, because of delays in receiving COVID-19 test results for the cast and crew, before beginning in October.
 The early filming of the season worked around Benoist's absence until she returned to work in January 2021.
 Filming concluded on August 6, 2021.

 Marketing

 In early August 2020, The CW released several posters of the Arrowverse superheroes wearing face masks, including Supergirl, with all posters having the caption "Real Heroes Wear Masks".
 This marketing tactic was used to "raise public awareness on the efficacy of facial coverings preventing the spread of COVID-19".

 Broadcast

-The sixth season was originally scheduled to premiere in mid-2021.
+The sixth and final season was originally scheduled to premiere in mid-2021.
 However, Superman & Lois went on hiatus due to a production delay caused by COVID-19, so the season premiered early on March 30, 2021.
 The season continued on August 24, 2021, after Superman & Lois finished its first season.